Skip to main content

 Finite Element Analysis (FEA): Post-processing

 The following four-article series was published in a newsletter of the American Society of Mechanical Engineers (ASME) .
-It serves as an introduction to the recent analysis discipline known as the finite element (FEM).
-The author is an engineering consultant and expert witness specializing in finite element analysis.
-FINITE ELEMENT ANALYSIS: Post-processing by Steve Roensch, President, Roensch & Associates Last in a four-part series After a finite element model has been prepared and checked, boundary conditions have been applied, and the model has been solved, it is time to investigate the results of the analysis.
-This activity is known as the post-processing phase of the finite element method.
-Post-processing begins with a thorough check for problems that may have occurred during solution.
-Most solvers provide a log file, which should be searched for warnings or errors, and which will also provide a quantitative measure of how well-behaved the numerical procedures were
+It serves as an introduction to the analysis discipline known as the finite element method (FEM).
+The author is Steve Roensch, an engineering consultant and expert witness specializing in finite element analysis.
+Last in a four-part series.
+Previous: Finite Element Analysis (FEA): Solution The Post-processing Phase After a finite element model has been prepared and checked, boundary conditions have been applied, and the model has been solved, it is time to investigate the results.
+This activity is known as the post-processing phase.
+1. Verification and Sanity Checks Post-processing begins with a thorough check for problems that may have occurred during solution.
+Log Files: Most solvers provide a log file which should be searched for warnings or errors.
+It provides a quantitative measure of how well-behaved the numerical...

 Finite Element Analysis (FEA): Solution

 The following four-article series was published in a newsletter of the American Society of Mechanical Engineers (ASME) .
-It serves as an introduction to the recent analysis discipline known as the finite element method (FEM).
-The author is an engineering consultant and expert witness specializing in finite element analysis.
-FINITE ELEMENT ANALYSIS: Solution by Steve Roensch, President, Roensch & Associates Third in a four-part series While the pre-processing and post-processing phases of the finite element method are interactive and time-consuming for the analyst, the solution is often a batch process, and is demanding of computer resource.
-The governing equations are assembled into matrix form and are solved numerically.
-The assembly process depends not only on the type of analysis (e.g. static or dynamic), but also on the model's element types and properties, material properties and boundary conditions.
-In the case of a linear static structural analysis, the assembled equa
+It serves as an introduction to the analysis discipline known as the finite element method (FEM).
+The author is Steve Roensch, an engineering consultant and expert witness specializing in finite element analysis.
+Third in a four-part series.
+Previous: Finite Element Analysis (FEA): Pre-processing The Solution Phase: Solving the Matrix While the pre-processing and post-processing phases of the finite element method are interactive and time-consuming for the analyst, the solution is often a batch process that is extremely demanding of computer resources.
+This phase requires significant processing power.
+For professional analysis, we recommend using dedicated Mobile Workstations or high-performance Desktop Engineering Computers to handle the large matrix inversions efficiently.
+The Governing Equation: Kd = r The governi...

 Finite Element Analysis (FEA): Pre-processing

 The following four-article series was published in a newsletter of the American Society of Mechanical Engineers (ASME) .
-It serves as an introduction to the recent analysis discipline known as the finite element method (FEM).
-The author is an engineering consultant and expert witness specializing in finite element analysis.
-FINITE ELEMENT ANALYSIS: Pre-processing by Steve Roensch, President, Roensch & Associates Second in a four-part series As discussed in Finite Element Analysis (FEA): Introduction , finite element analysis is comprised of pre-processing, solution and post-processing phases.
+It serves as an introduction to the analysis discipline known as the finite element method (FEM).
+The author is Steve Roensch, an engineering consultant and expert witness specializing in finite element analysis.
+Second in a four-part series.
+Previous: Finite Element Analysis (FEA): Introduction The Pre-processing Phase As discussed in the introduction, finite element analysis is comprised of pre-processing, solution, and post-processing phases.
 The goals of pre-processing are to develop an appropriate finite element mesh, assign suitable material properties, and apply boundary conditions in the form of restraints and loads.
-The finite element mesh subdivides the geometry into elements , upon which are found nodes .
-The nodes, which are really just point locations in space, are generally located at the element corners and perhaps nea
+Meshing: Nodes and Elements The finite element mesh subdivides the geometry into elements , upon which are found nodes .
+The nodes, which are really just point locations in space, are generally located at...

 Finite Element Analysis (FEA): Introduction

-The following four-article series was published in a newsletter of the American Society of Mechanical Engineers (ASME) .
-It serves as an introduction to the recent analysis discipline known as the finite element method (FEM).
-The author is an engineering consultant and expert witness specializing in finite element analysis.
-FINITE ELEMENT ANALYSIS: Introduction by Steve Roensch, President, Roensch & Associates First in a four-part series Finite element analysis (FEA) is a fairly recent discipline crossing the boundaries of mathematics, physics, engineering and computer science.
-The method has wide application and enjoys extensive utilization in the structural, thermal and fluid analysis areas.
-The finite element method is comprised of three major phases: (1) pre-processing , in which the analyst develops a finite element mesh to divide the subject geometry into subdomains for mathematical analysis, and applies material properties and boundary conditions.
-(2) solution , during whic
+The following article serves as an introduction to the analysis discipline known as the Finite Element Method (FEM).
+It was originally authored by Steve Roensch, an engineering consultant and expert witness specializing in finite element analysis.
+What is Finite Element Analysis?
+Finite element analysis (FEA) is a discipline crossing the boundaries of mathematics, physics, engineering, and computer science.
+The method has wide application and enjoys extensive utilization in the structural, thermal, and fluid analysis areas.
+The finite element method is comprised of three major phases: Pre-processing: The analyst develops a finite element mesh to divide the subject geometry into subdomains for mathematical analysis, and applies material properties and boundary conditions.
+Solution: The FEA software derives the governing matrix equations from the model and solves for the primary quantities.
+Post-processing: The analyst checks the validity of the ...